What is Sabbatical Leave?

 5. Notice period:

 Consider how far ahead of time an employee should inform you of their sabbatical plans.
-Two or three months' notice is typical, allowing time to reassign the employee's duties, hire any temporary staff needed, and complete any necessary training before the employee leaves.
+Two or three months' notice period is typical, allowing time to reassign the employee's duties, hire any temporary staff needed, and complete any necessary training before the employee leaves.

 6. Sabbatical frequency: